Scott H. Wolpert, Esquire

 Mr. Wolpert also represents parties in all aspects of employee relations, including the litigation of employment-based claims, particularly wage and hour claims.
 He was lead attorney on a multi-million dollar class action suit in which he represented employees that resulted in a $4.1 million court-approved settlement of overtime compensation to class members.
 He is also a frequent speaker in his areas of practice.

 He holds a degree in political science from Ursinus College, where he was a Dean’s List student and received the Trucksess Prize for the study of law.
 Mr. Wolpert earned his law degree from the University of Richmond School of Law.

 He has been named a Super Lawyer in Schools & Education five years in a row.

 Active in many civic and charitable organizations, Mr. Wolpert served as a mock trial coach through the Pennsylvania Bar Association between 1998 and 2009 and 2019 to the present.
 He is a past president of the LaSalle College High School Alumni Association and is a past member of the Board of Advisors of the Norwood-Fontbonne Academy.
-Mr. Wolpert currently serves on the Board of Directors of the Maxwell Football Club, and he is an NCAA Division 1 football official.
+Mr. Wolpert currently serves on the Board of Directors of the Maxwell Football Club, and he was an NCAA Division 1 football official between 2012 - 2018.

 Before joining Timoney Knox, he was a law clerk for The Honorable Bernard A. Moore in the Montgomery County Court of Common Pleas.